csmir/Flappy-Bird/LOGBOOK.md

 ## The initial setup

 A license has been created for development independence.
 I do not own rights to this game, so it is important to properly license it as non owned.
-MIT has been added.
+GNUv3 has been added.

 ## Assets